-The Philippines is a bunch of happy islands that celebrate almost everything in a spectacular manner.
-The Filipino people experience great delight and exuberance in celebrating the festivals that depict their culture, a particular season or numerous events that are reasons for joy and merrymaking.
+The Philippines is a bunch of blissful islands that celebrate almost everything in a flamboyant manner.
+Festival celebrations are fantastic in the Philippines and this is why It’s More Fun to explore each and every island.
+The festivals are more than just mere celebrations – vivid costumes, parades, music, food and processions depict historic traditions, Mexican and Spanish influences are very well displayed in the celebrations.
+The Filipinos experience great delight and exuberance in celebrating the festivals that depict their culture, season or numerous events that are reasons for joy and merrymaking.
 There are numerous festivals, almost one for every province, celebrated with great pomp and show.
+The top festivals and fair in the Philippines are listed below for your guidance.
+Hope you experience more than one during your trip to the Philippines.

 1. Traslacion of the Black Nazarene (January 9)